The Daughter-in-Law: Production history

-The play premiered on 16 March 1967 at the Royal Court Theatre, London, directed by Peter Gill.
-The cast comprised Gabrielle Daye, Anne Dyson, Victor Henry, Judy Parfitt and Mike Pratt.
+The play, directed by Peter Gill, premiered on 16 March 1967 at the Royal Court Theatre, London.
+The cast comprised Gabrielle Daye, Anne Dyson, Victor Henry, Judy Parfitt, and Mike Pratt.

-It was revived at The Young Vic in 2002 directed by Artistic Director David Lan.
-With The Guardian calling it "one of the great British dramas of the 20th century".
+Much later, it was revived at The Young Vic in 2002 under Artistic Director David Lan, with The Guardian calling it "one of the great British dramas of the 20th century".